pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/consumer_version_selectors.md

 ### Using a fallback tag for coordinated branch development

 Dynamically determine the current branch of the provider, see if there is a matching pact for that branch, fallback to the `master` pact if none exists.
+This approach is not longer recommended - see the note on the `fallbackTag` at the top of the page.

 <Tabs
 groupId="sdk-choice"